asvedr/mandelbort/README.md

-mandlebort drawer
+# mandlebort drawer

-python require cffi and PIL
+system for rendering fractals of mandelbort and julia now used site on django as interface to fractal generator

+## python3 require
+cffi, PIL, django